PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-01-prestashop-1-7-7-0-beta2-release.md

 ## How to help finish 1.7.7

-Your feedback on this beta 2 is essential, the regressions you find right now are as many bugs less on the final version and less patches versions.
-It’s also fewer problems on your (or your customer’s) online store.
+Your feedback on this beta 2 is essential: the regressions you report right now are as many less bugs on the final version, fewer problems on your (or your customer’s) online store, and and less time waiting for patch versions.

 Here’s how: